cysouw/diathesis/text/c11_infinitive.md

 ### ~~Ø › SBJ › OBJ~~ : [ –N | NA ] *finden+In­fi­ni­tiv* Experiencer

 The verb *finden* (literally meaning 'to find', but in this construction the meaning is closer to *feststellen* 'to detect') cannot be used with a *dass* complement clause [@next a].
 However, it is attested with an infinitive, similar to the previous *verba sentiendi* [@next b].
 This infinitive construction typically occurs with position verbs like *stehen, liegen, sitzen*.
-This construction does not allow for an ~~IPP~~ *ErsatzIn­fi­ni­tiv* [@next c,d].
+This construction does not allow for an ~~IPP~~ *Ersatzin­fi­ni­tiv* [@next c,d].

 ::: ex
 - Er stellte fest (\*findet), dass sein Teller auf dem Tisch steht.